F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-create.rst

 Scenario #1: Creating a WAF Policy
 ==================================

-This page shows you how to create a new A.WAF Policy from scratch and manage some entities additions.
+This page shows you how to create a new Advanced WAF Policy from scratch and manage some entities additions.

 Pre-requisites
 --------------